How Millennials Are Changing Office Fashion

 @willpower

 Personality is being expressed more than ever before.
 This can be a little tough for women because the man wearing jeans and a grey t-shirt is being perceived differently than his female co-worker in matching attire.
-Women suffer more dress-code stress and while it might seem like there are more options and more flexibility that often is a double edged sword.
-Women's looks and attire is judged much harsher than men and it can be expensive to keep up appearances while keeping the focus off your wardrobe and on your work.
+Women suffer more dress-code stress and while it might seem like there are more options and more flexibility that often is a double-edged sword.
+Women’s looks and attire is judged much harsher than men and it can be expensive to keep up appearances while keeping the focus off your wardrobe and on your work.
 This is where women have to be careful.

 So why is this happening?
 Well, a big part of the change is being fueled by Silicon Valley.
 The technology industry is young, hip, and exciting and taking over the world.
 Companies are taking note and beginning to try and mimic that aesthetic hoping it will bring the same cultural changes.
-Also it's just a reflection of our relaxation of the concept of 'social decency'.
-We aren't holding men and women to the same social restrictions of the past.
+Also, it’s just a reflection of our relaxation of the concept of ‘social decency’.
+We aren’t holding men and women to the same social restrictions of the past.
 If you look at other times of upheaval that were relaxations from previous norms you can note fashion shifts.
 Women were fighting for suffrage and the corset, both a literal physical and a figurative symbol of restriction, was removed from their wardrobes.
 The second wave of feminism saw the rise of women wearing pants.
 Social change is reflected in clothing.

 Getty Images

 So what does this shift mean for the business world?
 Honestly, it depends on the industry.
 Younger industries will reflect these changes much more than industries where formality is the law of the land.
 It also means, the casual atmosphere will most likely spread and offices are going to be more casual in the future.
-These trends of more active comfortable clothing isn't going anywhere.
+These trends of more active comfortable clothing aren’t going anywhere.
 Clothing is going to get more personalized as people step away from the general notion of a uniform and instead embrace their unique style.
-It's about personal branding and expression, not fitting in.
+It’s about personal branding and expression, not fitting in.